Webperf-se/webperf_core/docs/getting-started-docker.md

 You can build an image and put in your local registry that has everything installed and good to go.

-It's based on the [webbrowsers image set up by Sitespeed.io](https://github.com/sitespeedio/docker-browsers).
+It's based on the [image set up by Sitespeed.io](https://github.com/sitespeedio/sitespeed.io).
 Great work, thanks!

 By default, `defaults/config.py`, gets copied used and should have sensible defaults that work well inside container.